dmarticr/CAPP30239_FA22/week_03/README.md

     * Combinations of the previous three.
 * Any concerns about the data: Nothing so far.
 * Identify if source is primary or secondary: It is primary data.

+# Bar Chart Exercise 📝
+Also, in this folder, you can find the homework regarding the library visits to the public libraries around the University of Chicago.
+Please refer to (homework.html)[homework.html] file.